-This quiche is easy to make and is lovely served warm from the oven.
+Our Pumpkin Quiche is easy to make and is lovely served warm straight from the oven.
 It can also be made vegetarian by omitting the bacon and adding cubed feta cheese or olives.

-The smell of delicious flaky golden pastry and creamy pumpkin wafting from the oven on a cool cloudy day is one of life’s little pleasures!
-We love baking this during the festive season
+The smell of delicious flaky golden pastry and creamy pumpkin wafting from the oven on a cloudy day is one of life’s little pleasures!
+We love baking this quiche during the festive season.

 200ml double cream

 2 sheets of square frozen puff pastry, thawed

 3 tablespoons of olive oil

 - Pre-heat oven to 180C (350F).
 Add diced pumpkin to a roasting dish and drizzle with 2 tablespoons of olive oil, season with a good crack of salt and pepper and layer the rosemary sprigs on top.
 Bake in oven for about 40 minutes until the pumpkin is cooked through.